Types of marketing collateral:

 Introduction

 Remember when U2’s Songs of Innocence album magically appeared in your iTunes library back in 2014?
-Many people were not pleased about an unwanted record showing up in their music library and had a lot of trouble getting rid of it again.
+Many people were upset when they discovered the album in their music library.
+They had a hard time removing it from their downloads.

 But why?